nof20/voter-warehouse/README.md

 | Polls    | Various polls             | Scraped from websites                | In Progress     |
 | Results  | Historic election results | [OpenElections](http://github.com/openelections), NY State Board of Elections website | Not Started |
 | Finance  | Donations and campaign spending | NY State Board of Elections website | Not Started |

+To get started as a user, see [Getting Started](Docs/GettingStarted.md).

+To contribute to this project, see [Contributing](Docs/Contributing.md).

+## Legal Stuff

+Usage of data and code in this project is governed by the Apache 2.0 license: see [LICENSE](LICENSE).
+This project and any individuals or groups who use it are not endorsed, supported, or promoted by Google.
+Voter information may only be used for an “elections purpose”, as defined in N.Y.
+Election Law Section 3-103.5.
+(An “elections purpose” has traditionally been interpreted broadly and among other things includes, campaigning, mailings, voter outreach, fundraising and academic research.)